HadrienNU/VolterraBasis/doc/quick_start.rst

     >>> import VolterraBasis.basis as bf
     >>> basis=bf.BSplineFeatures(15)

-Several options are available for the type of basis, please refer to the documentation of  :class:`VolterraBasis.VolterraBasis`.
+Several options are available for the type of basis, please refer to the documentation.
+Although multidimensionnal trajectories can be analysed, not all functionnal basis are multidimensionnal.

 Force and memory estimate